apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Big, doomed satellite seen from space as it tumbles towards a fiery reentry on Feb.
-21 (photos)**
+**Don't put a wet iPhone into rice, says new Apple support document**

-You can read more about it [here](https://www.space.com/satelitte-ers-2-esa-heo-robotics-commercial-imaging-photos).
+You can read more about it [here](https://9to5mac.com/2024/02/19/dont-put-a-wet-iphone-into-rice/).

 ## Requirements
 - Python 3.8